On calibers for $C_p(X)$: Introduction

 Regarding this problem, there is information in mathematical literature that is distributed in several texts (see, for example, \cite{kalspi1992} and \cite{tkachuk2015}--\cite{tkachuk1986}).
 In the following pages we make a synthetic compilation of some known theorems and prove several new results.

 In Section~\ref{secc_preliminaries} we gather, without proof, some results we use throughout the text.
-In Section~\ref{secc_Cp(X)} we delve into the calibers of $C_p(X)$.
-In Sections ~\ref{secc_ordinales} and~\ref{secc_Lindelof} we calculate the calibers of $C_p(X)$ where $X$ is, respectively, an interval of ordinals and the one-point $\lambda$-Lindelöf extension of a discrete space of cardinality $\geq \lambda$.
+In Section~\ref{secc_Cp(X)} we provide basic results about the calibers of $C_p(X)$.
+In Sections~\ref{secc_submetrizable}, \ref{secc_ordinales} and \ref{secc_Lindelof} we calculate the calibers of $C_p(X)$ where $X$ is, respectively, a submetrizable space, an interval of ordinals and the one-point $\lambda$-Lindelöf extension of a discrete space of cardinality $\geq \lambda$; in particular, we prove that $C_p(X)$ is strongly \v{S}anin whenever $X$ is submetrizable.
 Finally, in Sections~\ref{secc_productos} and~\ref{secc_sumas} we study the calibers of $C_p(X)$ when $X$ is, correspondingly, a topological product and a topological sum.